How can we explain what we believe to those whom we know? Especially Muslims, who are so open to talking about spiritual things.

 Pray for them

 Be consistent in praying for your friend and pray for them in their presence when possible.
 Most Muslims believe in prayer and often repeat simple Arabic phrases of thanks.
 As believers in the Lord Jesus, we are granted access to the Father and freely enter His presence.
 I personally never shy away from praying in Jesus’ name.
-I believe in prayer, and my Lord is the one they need to believe.
+I believe in prayer, and my Lord is the one they need to believe in.
 If you are religious, then your friends would expect you to pray.

 Ask pertinent questions but listen to their response.
 We can learn much about our faith when we listen well to others who contradict what we ought to believe.
 Unfortunately, too often, we have not heard well – attempt to give the gift of listening to others.